latermuse/glitcher/README.md

     arguments, then uses additive and subtractive glitching to

-    create a new image and output to the output filename.
+    create a new file and output to the output filename.

 example usage: